From an e-mail correspondence between

 In Mahayana Buddhism, where the emphasis is not on escaping one’s own problems but instead seeking enlightenment for the benefit of others, one can reach a state of liberation where successive lives are not experienced as suffering.

-When the Bodhisattva realizes in their meditation that samsara and nirvana are of the same nature then they become free from hope and fear and all phenomena are experienced as great joy and the inherent buddha nature of other beings is obvious.
+When the Bodhisattva realizes in their meditation that samsara and nirvana are of the same nature then they become free from hope and fear.
+From this point on, all phenomena are experienced as great joy and the inherent Buddha nature of other beings is obvious.

-In the yoga sutras of Pantanjali (a hindu text) he talks a lot of about not having thoughts in meditation.
-This is very different than how buddhists meditate.
-From a buddhist perspective thoughts don’t matter whether they come or go.
-We often joke and say that Christians try to have good thoughts, Hindus try to have no thoughts, and for Buddhists thoughts don’t matter.
+In the yoga sutras of Patanjali (a Hindu text), he talks a lot about not having thoughts in meditation.
+This is very different than how Buddhists meditate.
+From a Buddhist perspective, thoughts don’t matter whether they come or go.
+We often joke and say that Christians try to have good thoughts, Hindus try to have no thoughts, and for Buddhists, thoughts don’t matter.
 So maybe oblivion has a different meaning for Hindus?
 When you see the term ‘no thought’ in Buddhist texts it’s usually a bad translation.
-It doesn’t mean absence of thoughts but rather it means that one is not experiencing the world through the filter of concepts but instead seeing it for what it is.
+No thought doesn’t mean the absence of thoughts but rather it means that one is not experiencing the world through the filter of concepts and instead, seeing it for what it is.

 Placed on an eternal wake,